 - To rehabilitate and maintenance of 10,600 mangrove trees at the degraded mangrove area in Sungai Limau, Lekir Manjung in order to mitigate impact related to mangrove ecosystem.

 - To demonstrate the important role of TNB and local community involvement in order to encourage volunteerism by joining the mangrove rehabilitation and protection programme in Sungai Limau, Lekir.

 The project successfully implemented mangrove rehabilitation initiatives in Sungai Limau that has been suffering from degradation and dryness.
 The initiatives conducted include:

-- HSBKG excavated 150 m tidal channel/waterway by hand.
+- SHBKG excavated 150 m tidal channel/waterway by hand.
 It functions to improve hydrological cycle of the area and rewetting the dried site.
 Improved hydrological cycle helps the growth of planted trees and increase the survival rate.

 - Planted 10,600 mangrove trees by stages with the Sungai Limau communities at approximate 4 hectares of degraded mangrove area.
 GEC and the appointed communities have been monitoring and maintaining the planted trees to ensure the trees’ survival rate.